tkf/Mutabilities.jl/README.md

-# ImmutableContainers: a type-level tool for ownership-by-convention
+# Mutabilities: a type-level tool for ownership-by-convention

-ImmutableContainers.jl is a type-level tool for describing mutabilities and ownership of objects in a composable manner.
+Mutabilities.jl is a type-level tool for describing mutabilities and ownership of objects in a composable manner.

 ## Summary